What Constitutes a Disability?

 A student with a disability is failing my class.
 What should I do?

 Students with disabilities have the same right to fail classes as any other student.
 Do what you would normally do with students without disabilities.
 The ACCESS Office staff is happy to assist you whenever needed.
 Do not hesitate to call on us for this or any type of support.
-For additional information refer to the Classroom Assistance link on the right.
+For some best practices refer to the Classroom Assistance link.